coinbase/coinbase-wallet-sdk/README.md

 ## Getting started

 - This readme contains brief instructions to get up and running.
-- Visit our [public developer docs](https://docs.cloud.coinbase.com/wallet-sdk/docs) for more detail, including samples for integrating Coinbase Wallet using libraries like [web3-react](https://github.com/NoahZinsmeister/web3-react), [web3modal](https://github.com/Web3Modal/web3modal), [Web3-Onboard](https://docs.blocknative.com/onboard), and [wagmi](https://wagmi.sh/).
+- Visit our [public developer docs](https://docs.cloud.coinbase.com/wallet-sdk/docs) for more detail, including samples for integrating Coinbase Wallet using libraries like [web3-react] [web3modal][Web3-Onboard](https://docs.blocknative.com/onboard)

 ## Installing and Upgrading